This post may contain affiliate links. Please read my disclosure and privacy policy.

 Kale Salad Dressing Ingredients

+• Lemon juice.
 Using fresh lemon juice is key; the bottled stuff from the store won’t taste the same.
-For extra lemon flavor, use a microplane to collect the lemon zest before you juice it.
+For an extra lemon flavor, use a microplane to collect the lemon zest before juicing it.

 mustard, honey, lemons, olive oil, and spices labeled on a white surface.